Lidarr keeps that Album set full, but what about all those singles you want? Well, this will help you grab them and stuff them into Navidrome :)

 • A full music manager (not Lidarr, not a replacement for Navidrome/Jellyfin)

-• An album-discography automation tool (Watched Artists monitors for new singles only; it does not grab back-catalogues or albums)
+• An album-discography automation tool (Watched Artists monitors for new singles only; it does not grab back-catalogues but can pull individual albums)

 • A streaming server/player (it acquires files; it does not serve or stream your library)